liatrio/autogov/README.md

 #### VSA and Policy Flags

-The tool supports generating SLSA v1.1 Verification Summary Attestations (VSAs) and evaluating OPA policies:
+The tool supports generating SLSA v1.1 Verification Summary Attestations (VSAs) with enhanced validation and evaluating OPA policies:

-- `--generate-vsa`: Generate a VSA after successful verification
+- `--generate-vsa`: Generate a VSA after successful verification with comprehensive validation
 - `--vsa-output`: Path to save the generated VSA (e.g., `./verification-summary.json`)
 - `--policy-bundle-path`: Path or URL to OPA policy bundle for evaluation
+- `--policy-uri`: Policy URI for VSA generation (required if --generate-vsa is used)
 - `--attestations-path`: Path to directory containing attestation files for offline verification

+**Enhanced VSA Features:**

+- **Comprehensive Validation**: Detailed field validation with structured error types
+- **SLSA Level Parsing**: Robust parsing of SLSA levels with track extraction (e.g., `SLSA_BUILD_LEVEL_3`)
+- **Multi-Format Digest Support**: Validation for multiple hash algorithms beyond SHA256
+- **Policy Integration**: OPA policy evaluation results included in VSA metadata

 The certificate identity source of truth is a JSON file with the following structure: